acasanovas/cosu-starter/README.md

 	|	|	|-- _base.scss			# base
 	|	|	`-- _typography.scss	# typography
 	|	|
-	|   |-- layout/					# Divide the page into sections.
-Layouts hold modules together.
+	|   |-- layout/					# Divides the page into sections.
+Layouts hold modules together
 	|	|	`-- _index.scss 		# Imports everything on layout
 	|	|
 	|   |-- modules/				# Modular parts of our design.
+They are the callouts, the sidebar sections, the product lists and so on
 	|	|	`-- _index.scss 		# Imports everything on modules
 	|	|
 	|   |-- vendors/				# Third party components